DELHIVERY - Investment Analysis: Buy Signal or Bull Trap?

 Industry

-- 🏦 Logistics and supply chain sector has long-term demand potential driven by e-commerce growth, but efficiency is critical for sustainability.
+- Logistics and supply chain sector has strong long-term demand potential, supported by e-commerce growth.

 Conclusion